 Adding fibre optic sensors by lamination in windows will result in a “smart glass”.
 An advantage with these electrical sensors are that the fibres are small and transparent rendering them almost invisible.
 They can measure temperature, elongation as well as vibrations over long distances or large areas.
-The fibres do not absorb sunlight and measure the surrounding temperature better than many other materials.

 The purpose of the pre-study is to investigate the possibilities of laminating fibre optics in between two glass panes and explore what applications have the largest potentials and benefits.